Skip to content

 Click here to see more IELTS reports of band 8

-IELTS Report, topic: Table describing the viewers’ preferences for TV programs
+IELTS Report, topic: Table describing the use of water in 6 countries

-This is a model answer for an Academic Writing Task 1 from the IELTS exam in Canada, shared recently.
+This is a model answer for an Academic Writing Task 1 from the IELTS exam in Sri Lanka, shared recently.
 This response is likely to get Band 8 or 8.5 in IELTS.

 You should spend about 20 minutes on this task

-The table below shows the results of a survey conducted in 2012 in a European country, where viewers were asked about their preferences for TV programs.
+The table below describes water usage for 3 different purposes in 6 countries in 2003.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Write at least 150 words